yiisoft/yii2/docs/guide/mvc.md

 ============

-Yii implements the model-view-controller (MVC) design pattern, which is widely adopted in web and other application programming.
+Yii implements the model-view-controller (MVC) design pattern, which is widely adopted in Web and other application programming.
 MVC aims to separate business logic from user interface considerations, allowing developers to more easily change one component of an application without affecting, or even touching, another.

 In MVC, the *model* represents both the